bertez/groove/README.md

 Installation
 ------------

-1. Clone this repository in grooveApp folder
+1. Clone this repository in your webserver root directory (the directory of http://localhost, or similar)

   ```
   $ git clone git@github.com:bertez/groove.git grooveApp